Blog

 • NDR can denote whether your product is appropriately priced.
 If the cost is too high, customers may downgrade their plans or request to pause more frequently.
 Your product may be the first to go if there are budget cuts or market shifts.
 If it’s too low, customers may perceive it as being low in value or something they can always return to and try again.
 They may forget they’re signed up, use it infrequently, and eventually cancel.

-Understanding What a Good Net Dollar Retention Rate Is
+What Is A Good Net Dollar Retention Rate?

 In another study, Blossom Street Ventures compared the NDR and gross dollar retention (GDR) of 41 different SaaS companies at the point of each company’s IPO and found that high NDRs (100% and up) point to long-term success: